Context-aware Bayesian Mixed Multinomial Logit Model: Large-scale case study

-Applying the proposed C-MMNL model enables behavioural analysis of many scenarios, without increasing the computational burden of the estimation.
-Please note that the estimation times of both route choice models are similar (4,553 seconds for MMNL vs. 4,836 seconds for C-MMNL), indicating that even though the C-MMNL model allows for flexible interactions between attributes, there is hardly an increase in the complexity of the model.
-Once the model has learned the structure from the input data, an analysis of different scenarios for context attributes (and their combinations) is possible in almost no time.
+Applying the proposed C-MMNL model enables behavioural analysis of many scenarios, without a significant increase in the computational burden of the estimation (2,329 seconds for MMNL vs. 2,792 seconds for C-MMNL), indicating that even though the C-MMNL model allows for flexible interactions between attributes, there is hardly an increase in the complexity of the model.
+Once the model has learned the structure from the input data, an analysis of different scenarios for context attributes (and their combinations) is possible without the necessity to reestimate the model.

-\paragraph{Amount of rain} The fourth contextual variable included in the bicycle route choice C-MMNL model is the amount of rain within the hour preceding the start of the trip, ranging from 0 to around 14 (mean=0.063, sd=0.310).
-The formulation of the proposed C-MMNL model enables to include context variables of the continuous type and analyse their influence on both fixed and random parameters, including extrapolation on values outside of the domain of the context variable.
-Figure \ref{fig:RainParametersMerged} shows how rain conditions influence cyclists' preferences for chosen attributes.
-We present the course of the (standardised) parameter change in the ‘‘zero’’ scenario and observe, for example, that cyclists' preference for cycleways increases with heavier rain in this case.